meldew/2023_Bachelor_Project_AGV_Docking/README.md

 ```
 rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.025 image:=/usb_cam/image_raw camera:=/usb_cam
 ```
 3. Once the GUI is open, move a sheet of paper around in front of the webcam at different angles and distances until the "calibrate" button is highlighted.
-After it finishes calibrating, save and commit the calibration.
+After it finishes calibrating, save and then commit the calibration.

 ![image](https://user-images.githubusercontent.com/47281451/233094555-78f01ae4-601a-4835-b6de-a154c5e1735d.png)